owncloud/ocis/extensions/accounts/configuration.md

 ### Command-line flags

 If you prefer to configure the service with command-line flags you can see the available variables below.
 Command line flags are only working when calling the subcommand directly.

-### accounts add

-Create a new account

-Usage: `accounts add [command options] [arguments...]`

--grpc-namespace |  $ACCOUNTS_GRPC_NAMESPACE
-: Set the base namespace for the grpc namespace.
-Default: `"com.owncloud.api"`.

--name |  $ACCOUNTS_NAME
-: service name.
-Default: `"accounts"`.

--enabled |
-: Enable the account.

--displayname |
-: Set the displayname for the account.

--username |
-: Username will be written to preferred-name and on_premises_sam_account_name.

--preferred-name |
-: Set the preferred-name for the account.

--on-premises-sam-account-name |
-: Set the on-premises-sam-account-name.

--uidnumber |
-: Set the uidnumber for the account.

--gidnumber |
-: Set the gidnumber for the account.

--mail |
-: Set the mail for the account.

--description |
-: Set the description for the account.

--password |
-: Set the password for the account.

--password-policies |
-: Possible policies: DisableStrongPassword, DisablePasswordExpiration.

--force-password-change |
-: Force password change on next sign-in.

--force-password-change-mfa |
-: Force password change on next sign-in with mfa.

 ### accounts list